 Sustaining Enterprise Fund - Small Enterprise

-- Sustain the business so that the company can return to viability and contribute to the recovery of the Irish economy.
+- Sustain business so that companies can return to viability and contribute to the recovery of the Irish economy.

-This Fund is not open to companies that meet any of the below criteria:
+This Scheme is not open to companies that:

 - Are operating in the coal or steel sector.